 Then, click on the Blocked by robots.txt error as shown below:

 If you click on the error, you’ll see a list of the pages that are being blocked by your robots.txt file.

 2.2 Use Rank Math’s Analytics to Identify Pages with the Problem

 You can also use the Index Status report in Rank Math’s Analytics to identify the pages with the problem.

 Moreover, you can filter the post’s index status using the drop-down menu.
-When you select a specific status, say “Submitted URL blocked by robot.txt”, you’ll be able to see all posts that share the same index status.
+When you select a specific status, say “Blocked by robot.txt”, you’ll be able to see all posts that share the same index status.

 Once you have the list of pages that are returning this status, you can start to troubleshoot and fix the issue.

 3 How to Fix the “Blocked by robots.txt” Error